mo

 Missouri State University

-Missouri State University, in Springfield, offers a bachelor of science degree in cellular and molecular biology with elective courses in forensic sciences.
-The university provides tracks for students who are ultimately interested in working in forensic chemistry, forensic pathology, and forensic molecular biology.
+Missouri State University, in Springfield, offers a bachelor of science degree in microbiology and biotechnology with elective courses in forensic sciences.
+The university provides tracks for students interested in working in forensic chemistry, forensic pathology, and forensic molecular biology.
 Forensic science-specific elective courses include a survey of forensic anthropology, medical and pathologic physiology, and recombinant DNA techniques.

 • Location: Springfield, MO